PhilipK/BoilR/Readme.md

 ## Integrations

-BoilR can import games from many platforms, but there are limits based
+BoilR can import games from many platforms, but there are limitations:

 | Platforms                                                                       | Windows | Linux (executable)            | Linux (flatpak)                           |
 | ------------------------------------------------------------------------------- | ------- | ----------------------------- | ----------------------------------------- |